AlexPshonik/Neomuscle/wp-content/plugins/premmerce-woocommerce-brands/readme.txt

 3. Widget for displaying the selected brands on the site
 4. Displaying the page of a particular brand
 5. Displaying the page with all brands

+== Frequently Asked Questions ==

+= Documentation =

+Full documentation is available here: [Premmerce WooCommerce Brands](https://premmerce.com/premmerce-woocommerce-brands-free-plugin/)

+= Installation Instructions =
+Go to Plugins -> Add New section from your admin account and search for Premmerce WooCommerce Brands.

+You can also install this plugin manually:
+* Download the plugin’s ZIP archive and unzip it.
+* Copy the unzipped premmerce-woocommerce-product-filter folder to the /wp-content/plugins/ directory.
+* Activate the plugin through the ‘Plugins’ menu in WordPress

 == Changelog ==